blinkletter/LFER-QSAR/README.md

 We will be learning some basic **python** so that students can use the **Pandas** library to manipulate and visualize the data.
 Rather than typing in data from websites and publications each time a plot is made, this repository will enable students to focus more on the big picture.
 The code will be presented in **Jupyter notebooks** that will also be available here.
 Structure controls reactivity.
 We will see it in the graphs.

 In the beginning, we will focus on **LFER parameters** (Hammett, Brown-Okamoto, Taft, etc.) and will eventually add parameters more useful in **QSAR**.
 Synthetic chemistry and medicinal chemistry are clients of physical organic chemistry.
-Hopefully I will be able to prove that to my students using this data.
+Hopefully I will be able to prove that to my students by using this data.